top of page

 How often does one receive Spiritual Direction?

 Mature Christ followers engage in spiritual direction on a regular basis their entire lives.
-Most receive direction monthly and some might meet more/less often during a certain season.
+Most receive direction monthly.
 Like going regularly to the gym or to routine doctor check ups - it is the consistent attendance to our spiritual lives that keeps them healthy.

 "The goal of spiritual direction is spiritual formation -